danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 ```

 BigQuery wins by a few GB here on data read, that's probably due to the massive row groups I used on upload (112k),
-more granular row groups would perform a lot better, which we will observe when merged.
+more granular row groups would perform a lot better.

 ```
 SELECT